Tout l'or des hommes

-"Tout l'or des hommes" ("All the Men's Gold") is a song by Canadian singer Celine Dion from her 20th studio album, 1 fille & 4 types (2003).
-It was written by Jacques Veneruso and produced by Erick Benzi.
-"Tout l'or des hommes" was released as the album's lead single on 6 October 2003.
-It topped the charts in Quebec and Poland.
-In Canada, "Tout l'or des hommes" reached number two, becoming the joint-highest-charting French-language song on the Canadian Singles Chart.
-Elsewhere, it peaked at numbers three in France, five in Wallonia and 10 in Switzerland.
-The single was also certified gold in France.
+"Tout l'or des hommes" (lit.
+'All the men's gold') is a song by Canadian singer Celine Dion from her 20th studio album, 1 fille & 4 types (2003).
+Written by Jacques Veneruso and produced by Erick Benzi, it was issued as the album's lead single on 6 October 2003.
+The song topped the charts in Quebec and Poland.
+In Canada, it reached number two, becoming the joint-highest-charting French-language song on the Canadian Singles Chart.
+Elsewhere, it peaked at number three in France, number five in Belgium's Wallonia and number 10 in Switzerland.
+It was also certified gold in France.

 Background and release

-Dion started working on her next French-language album on 8 October 2002 in Paris where she met with four French songwriters and producers: Jean-Jacques Goldman, Erick Benzi, Jacques Veneruso and Gildas Arzel.
-After four days of rehearsals, Dion met with them again in Las Vegas in May 2003, during her break from performing in A New Day....
-The songs were recorded between 2–11 May 2003.
-Goldman, who wrote and produced Dion's best-selling French-language albums of all time, D'eux, guided 1 fille & 4 types as the artistic director.
-The first single, "Tout l'or des hommes" was sent to radio on 27 August 2003.
-It was written by Jacques Veneruso who wrote Dion's and Garou's 2001 number-one hit, "Sous le vent".
-The music video for the song was serviced to video outlets in September 2003 and the CD single was released on 6 October 2003 in France, Switzerland and Belgium, on 7 October 2003 in Canada and a few weeks later in Germany.
-In 2005, "Tout l'or des hommes" was included on Dion's greatest hits album, On ne change pas.
+Dion began working on her next French-language album on 8 October 2002 in Paris, where she met with four French songwriters and producers: Jean-Jacques Goldman, Erick Benzi, Jacques Veneruso and Gildas Arzel.
+After four days of rehearsals, she met with them again in Las Vegas in May 2003 during a break from performing in A New Day....
+The songs were recorded between 2 and 11 May 2003.

+Goldman, who wrote and produced Dion's best-selling French-language album D'eux, served as the artistic director for 1 fille & 4 types.
+The first single, "Tout l'or des hommes", was sent to radio on 27 August 2003.
+Veneruso, who wrote the track, had previously written Dion and Garou's 2001 number-one hit "Sous le vent".

+The music video for "Tout l'or des hommes" was serviced to video outlets in September 2003, and the CD single was released on 6 October 2003 in France, Switzerland and Belgium, on 7 October 2003 in Canada, and a few weeks later in Germany.
+In 2005, the song was included on Dion's greatest hits album On ne change pas.

 Critical reception

-Rob Theakston of AllMusic highlighted this song.
-David Browne of Entertainment Weekly wrote that Dion and her "guys" offer up "reverby twang" in "Tout l'or des hommes".
+Rob Theakston of AllMusic described the song positively in his review of the album.
+David Browne of Entertainment Weekly wrote that Dion and her "guys" deliver "reverby twang" on "Tout l'or des hommes".

 Commercial performance

 In Quebec, "Tout l'or des hommes" topped the chart for eight weeks.
-It also spent three weeks atop the chart in Poland.
-"Tout l'or des hommes" reached top ten in the Francophone countries, including number three in France where it was certified Gold for selling 250,000 copies.
-It also became the highest-charting French-language song on the Canadian Singles Chart (along with Audrey De Montigny's "Même les anges"), peaking at number two in October 2003.
-Elsewhere, it peaked at numbers five in Wallonia, 10 in Switzerland and on the European Hot 100 Singles, 16 in Finland, 29 in Flanders, 77 in Germany, 82 in Romania and 100 in the Netherlands.
-On the airplay charts in Belgium, "Tout l'or des hommes" reached numbers two in Wallonia and 13 in Flanders.
+It also spent three weeks at number one in Poland.
+The song reached the top 10 in several Francophone markets, including number three in France, where it was certified gold for sales of 250,000 copies.
+It became the highest-charting French-language song on the Canadian Singles Chart (along with Audrey De Montigny's "Même les anges"), peaking at number two in October 2003.

+Elsewhere, it reached number five in Belgium's Wallonia, number 10 in Switzerland, and number 10 on the European Hot 100 Singles.
+It also peaked at number 16 in Finland, number 29 in Belgium's Flanders, number 77 in Germany, number 82 in Romania, and number 100 in the Netherlands.

+On the Belgian airplay charts, "Tout l'or des hommes" reached number two in Wallonia and number 13 in Flanders.